Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 ```

 - BaseResponse<Node> description
   -  int: Code result flag, 1 is success, 0 is failure
   -  Node: Data Node object data
   -  String: ErrMsg error message, exists on failure

 - **Node**: object that holds the current node pledge information

   -  String: BenefitAddress is used to accept the block reward and pledged reward income account

   -  String: The description of the Details node(the length is limited, indicating the description of the node)

   -  String: NodeId The node Id of the pledge(also called the candidate's node Id)

   -  String: NodeName The name of the node being pledged(the length is limited, indicating the name of the node)

   -  BigInteger: ProgramVersion The real version number of the PlatON process of the pledged node(the interface for obtaining the version number is provided by the governance)

   -  BigInteger: Released von who initiated a free amount locked period pledged account

   -  BigInteger: ReleasedHes initiated the free amount of the hesitation period of the pledged account

   -  BigInteger: RestrictingPlan initiates the lock-up period of the locked account amount of the pledged account.

   -  BigInteger: RestrictingPlanHes initiated the hedging period of the locked amount of the pledged account

   -  BigInteger: Shares the current candidate's total pledge plus the number of entrusted vons

   -  String: StakingAddress The account used when initiating the pledge(when the pledge is cancelled, von will be returned to the account or the account's lock information)

   -  BigInteger: block height when StakingBlockNum initiated pledge

   -  BigInteger: StakingEpoch's current settlement cycle when the pledge amount is changed

   -  BigInteger: StakingTxIndex transaction index when pledge is initiated

   -  BigInteger: Status of the status candidate, 0: node is available, 1: node is unavailable, 2: node block rate is low but the removal condition is not met,

     4: The node's von is insufficient to the minimum pledge threshold(only the penultimate bit is 1), 8: the node is reported to be double signed, 16: the node block rate is low and the removal condition is reached(the penultimate bit is 1); : Node initiates cancellation

-  -BigInteger: ValidatorTerm
+  - BigInteger: ValidatorTerm

-  -String: The third-party homepage of the Website node(the length of the node is the homepage of the node)
+  - String: The third-party homepage of the Website node(the length of the node is the homepage of the node)

 - **Java SDK contract use**